tnelson/Forge/forge/docs/basicForgeDocumentation.md

 ## Sterling Visualizer
 When you [run](#running-your-spec) your spec, depending on the type of run you use, Forge will either look for instances that satisfy the predicates you wrote, or look for counterexamples to the assertion you wrote.
 When it finds them (or doesn't) it launches a window in your browser that displays the instances.

 The basic representation of the visualization is a graph showing all the atoms in that instance and the relations between them.
 You can also view an alternate depiction of the instance in the table view tab.
-To keep visualizations neat, Sterling will not show you any [Int](#integers) atoms that are not in use in that instance.
+To keep visualizations neat, Sterling will not show you any [Int](#integers) atoms that are not in any relation in that instance.

 ### Evaluator